🌿 How to Build Body Awareness 🌿

 Where does my body resist?

-Where does it soften easily?
+Where does it soften?

 Stretching helps you feel the difference between holding and releasing.